Cornices/cornice/docs/source/validation.rst

                                                bind_request=False)

-If you want the schema to be dynamic, i.e. you want to chose which one to use per request you can define it as a property on your class and it will be used instead.
+If you want the schema to be dynamic, i.e. you want to choose which one to use per request you can define it as a property on your class and it will be used instead.
 For example::